Terra Cresta: Legacy

 Terra Cresta was released for the PlayStation 2 by Hamster Corporation in 2005 as part of their Oretachi Gēsen Zoku series, including, among other things, a mini soundtrack CD and a replica instruction card.
-Hamster later released Terra Cresta digitally for the PlayStation 4 in 2014 and the Nintendo Switch in 2018, both being published under the Arcade Archives series.
-The Famicom version was digitally re-released for Microsoft Windows in 2014 by D4 Enterprise, released for their Project EGG service.
+The Famicom version was digitally re-released for Microsoft Windows in 2014 by D4 Enterprise, as part of their Project EGG service, Hamster later released the game as part of their Arcade Archives series for the PlayStation 4 in 2014 and the Nintendo Switch in 2018, as well as the NES version for their Console Archives series for the Nintendo Switch 2 and PlayStation 5 in March 2026.
 After acquiring the entirety of Nihon Bussan's video game library in 2013, the rights to Terra Cresta are now owned by Hamster.
-In 2022, the original arcade version was included as part of the Sega Astro City Mini V, a vertically-oriented variant of the Sega Astro City mini console.
+In 2022, the original arcade version was included as part of the Sega Astro City Mini V, a vertically-oriented variant of the Astro City Mini console.